Dutching football bets is a popular way of distributing profit (or liability) across a number of outcomes in a betting market.

-The term "Dutching" in betting or trading means to back several selections in an event so that if any one of them wins, the return is exactly the same.
+Very simply, it means to back (or lay) several selections in an event so that the profit (or loss) is exactly the same on each one.

-In this article, I will explain where the term "Dutching" comes from (probably not what you're guessing!), how it works in football trading and how to actually Dutch markets yourself.
+In this article, I will explain what is Dutching, where the term comes from (probably not what you're guessing!), how it works with football trading markets on Betfair and how to actually do it yourself.

-Firstly, it has nothing whatsoever to do with the Dutch!
+Firstly, Dutching has nothing whatsoever to do with the Netherlands!

 The name comes from the Prohibition Era in the United States.